ankitagupta12/kafka-retryable/README.md

 - `dead_letter_queue`: Topic where the consumer should enqueue the failure message.
 - `exception_blacklist`: List of exception classes for which the error handling logic does not apply
 - `exception_whitelist`: List of exception classes for which the error handling logic should apply
+- `after_failure`: Accepts a proc that is executed after failure handling is completed

 If `exception_blacklist` and `exception_whitelist` are both missing, then the error handling logic will apply for all exception classes.